TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Use esbuild to create IIFE version of `ui.js`.
   * Allow file uploads

-  * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).

-  * Add `window.uib` as a synonym of `window.uibuilder`.
   * Add a `jsonImport` option to the _ui `load` method.
 The `jsonImport` property being an object where the keys are variable names to load to and the values are the URL's to load the JSON from.

-  * Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.
   * Add treeview formatting to syntaxHighlight. [ref](https://iamkate.com/code/tree-views/).
-  * Move UI code to separate include.
-To allow its use in the `uib-html` node.
-  * Add flags to track if the optional Markdown-IT or DOMPurify libraries are loaded and available.
   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
   * Option for a pop-over notification to manually reconnect the websocket.
   * Investigate use of [PerformanceNavigationTiming.type](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming/type) to detect page load type and inform uibuilder on initial message.
-  * Fix start options load style sheet https://discourse.nodered.org/t/uibuilder-new-release-v5-1-1-some-nice-new-features-and-illustration-of-future-features/64479/16?u=totallyinformation

   * Add ability to save the current DOM.
     * _started_ To local storage - with option to reload on reload